crypt0rr/kb/content/commands/unix/date/index.md

 date : 2020-11-27T17:02:21+01:00
 # hidden : true
 # draft : true
-weight : 0
+weight : 160
 # tags : ['']
 ---

+---

-## Date - Display the current time in the given FORMAT, or set the system date
+Display the current time in the given FORMAT, or set the system date

 ## Usage